IntersectMBO/intersect-constitutional-council/vote-rationales/2025-06-05-defi-liquidity-info/rationale.jsonld.md

 # Conclusion

 The Intersect Constitutional Council votes this budget info action to be unconstitutional.
-In voting unconstitutional on this proposal due to the mismatching hash, the Council is in keeping with previous votes where such instances have occured, for example, the first Protocol Parameter Update for the Plutus V3 Cost Model (tx hash “cdd57a0cd3d7d5eb538dfe711278857650e22f136963d481600d1634293bf434”).
+In voting unconstitutional on this proposal due to the mismatching hash, the Council is in keeping with previous votes where such instances have occurred, for example, the first Protocol Parameter Update for the Plutus V3 Cost Model (tx hash “cdd57a0cd3d7d5eb538dfe711278857650e22f136963d481600d1634293bf434”).

 # Internal Vote